Unease with moving community kitchen to downtown Trail - Trail Daily Times

 Read here: Heads up bargain hunters — thrift store moving to Trail mall

-For, if true, I fear such relocation will cause more folks to be nervous about spending time and money in downtown Trail.
+For I fear if so, folks will become more nervous about spending time and money in downtown Trail.

+City council and the Salvation Army must reconsider the establishment of our community kitchen in the renovated Sally Ann Store.

+The Salvation Army has always received my most generous local contribution for I am grateful for its many good works.

 Virginia Clover